jyoti0225/Pedestrian-Detection/README.md

 # Pedestrian-Detection
-Different approaches for human detection using computer vision and deep learning
+In this repository, I have implemented different approaches like Haar Cascade, HOG feature and transfer learning for human detection.